MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winforms.md

     The `InitializeAsync` function awaits [EnsureCoreWebView2Async](/dotnet/api/microsoft.web.webview2.winforms.webview2.ensurecorewebview2async) because the initialization of `CoreWebView2` is asynchronous.

 1. After `CoreWebView2` is initialized, register an event handler to respond to `WebMessageReceived`.
-In the `Form1.cs` file, update `InitializeAsync` and add `UpdateAddressBar` using the following code snippet.
+In the `Form1.cs` file, update `InitializeAsync` and add `UpdateAddressBar` using the following code:

     ```csharp
     async void InitializeAsync()